Why are we so interested in working with text?

 str() which turns a number into a string so that we can print it.
 Here's how we can modify our program to use it – I've removed the comments from this version to make it a bit more compact:

 my_dna = "ATGCGAGT" dna_length = len(my_dna) print("The length of the DNA sequence is " + str(dna_length))

 The only thing we have changed is that we've replace

 str(dna_length) inside the

-If you’re unsure about the meanings of any of the words in italics, skip back to the earlier parts of this chapter where we discussed them.
-Understanding how types work is key to avoiding many of the frustrations which new programmers typically encounter, so make sure the idea is clear in your mind before moving on with the rest of this book.
+If you're unsure about the meanings of any of the words in italics, skip back to the earlier parts of this page where we discussed them.
+Understanding how types work is key to avoiding many of the frustrations which new programmers typically encounter, so make sure the idea is clear in your mind before moving on with the rest of this page.